 Projects The Courtyard House

-At their first meeting, Mrs. Yoon and her husband told project designer Sakshi Uomoto of Seattle Cedar Homes that they wanted to create a home for their large family to nest and their church community to meditate.
+At their first meeting, Mrs. Yoon and her husband told project designer Sakshi Uomoto of Seattle Cedar Homes that they wanted to create a home for their large family to nest and their church community to pray.

 Modern Island Home is a Light-Filled Ode to Family’s Korean Heritage

 This vision of communal multi-generational living shaped the design of a 3,500 square foot courtyard house, nestled in the center of a five-acre site on Whidbey Island.
-The modern home is designed around a Zen garden that acts as a visual and functional focal point.
+The modern home is designed around a tranquil garden that acts as a visual and functional focal point.

 Rendering by Aris Georges of OM Studio Design for Lindal.